ReubenKouidri/NasLib/README.md

 # NasLib Project

 ### Overview
-NasLib is a refactored version of an MPhys project aimed at building Convolutional Neural Networks (CNNs) with integrated Convolutional Block Attention Modules (CBAM) for classifying cardiac arrhythmias across 9 classes.
+NasLib is an evolutionary neural architecture search (ENAS) framework.
+It provides a template for encoding Modules as genes which can then be expressed and trained.
+Currently supports the following features:

 ### Search Space
-- <b>Cell-Based</b>: ResBlock with CBAM, a proven structure for this application.
+- <b>Cell-Based</b>: ResBlock with CBAM, a proven structure for image classification (https://arxiv.org/abs/1807.06521).
-- <b>Improvements to Consider</b>:
-  - Minimize complexity, drawing inspiration from NEAT (NeuroEvolution of Augmenting Topologies).
-  - Integrate Vision Transformers (ViTs).

 ### Search Strategy
-- <b>Current Strategies</b>: evolutionary approach with 4 sexual crossover operators, 1 mutation operator, and
+- <b>Current Strategies</b>:
-    1 asexual reproduction operator (to search the local parameter space).
+  - evolutionary approach with 4 sexual crossover operators, 1 mutation operator, and 1 asexual reproduction operator (to search the local parameter space).
-- <b>Future Modifications</b>:
-  - Speciation.
-  - Random search as a baseline.
+  - Random Search: used as a baseline for benchmarking other methods (https://www.automl.org/wp-content/uploads/NAS/NAS_checklist.pdf).

 ### Evaluation Strategy
-- <b>Current Method</b>: early stopping after approximately 20 epochs, though this proves expensive and unreliable.
-- <b>Proposed Methods</b>:
-  - Implement early stopping triggered by gradient acceleration.
-  - Single layer optimization for increased speed.
-  - Sequential search (search for the best individual components independent of the rest).
-  - Integration of speedy performance predictors to expedite the evaluation process.
+- <b>Early Stopping Estimator</b>: low-fidelity approach - used to benchmark other methods to follow.